cstocker45/MEBOCOST_ketones/README.md

 <img src="./images/mebocost_logo.png" width="200" height="180" style="margin-left: auto; margin-right: auto;display: block;"/></img>

 ## V1.2 released for Multiple Samples in One-Run and Differential Analysis.
+Please note that the differential analysis module is new.
+We are actively monitoring its performance and addressing any issues.

 ### Join our email group for conveninent discussions and receive timely updates via <a href='https://forms.cloud.microsoft/r/TK7TuEU4TU' target='_blank'>MicroSoft Form</a>